 What is an “Endpoint”?

-As the term suggests, is a point in space at the end of something—in this case a computer network.
+An endpoint is a point in space at the end of a computer network.
 If you imagine a network as a bunch of wires emanating from a central place like a data center, the end point is the machine at the end of one of those wires.
 In real life, it isn’t neat and clean, but that’s the general idea.
-Endpoints are devices, along with their software, that are the outer edges of a network:
+Endpoints are devices, along with their software, that are the outer edges of a network.

 What do all of these devices have in common?
 They are all entry points into the network.
 This makes them useful, but also vulnerable.
 Given their position as gateways to valuable digital assets, endpoints are frequently the target of hackers.

-Protecting the endpoint from malicious actors is an extremely important area of IT security.
-It’s known as “endpoint security.”
-It’s more than just one activity though.
-Endpoint security is actually a combination of practices that range from installing anti-virus software to threat detection at the endpoint to digital forensics.
+Endpoint security (simply put) is a combination of practices that aim to protect the endpoint from malicious actors is an extremely important area of IT security.
+These practices range from installing anti-virus software to threat detection at the endpoint to digital forensics.
 Mostly, though, the term “endpoint security” connotes the overwhelming need for security at the endpoint—however it’s done.

 Why is Endpoint Security Important?